lfads/lfads-run-manager/docs/preparing.md

 This will generate files for all runs.
 If you decide to add new runs, by adding additional run specifications or parameters, you can simply call `prepareForLFADS` again.
 Existing files won't be overwritten unless you call `rc.prepareForLFADS(true)`.

 Also, a `summary.txt` file will be generated which can be useful for identifying all of the runs and their locations on disk.
+You can also generate this text from within Matlab by calling `rc.generateSummaryText()`.

 ```
 MyExperiment.RunCollection "exampleRun" (4 runs total)